Mreza2020/DNS-Switcher-CLI/README.md

 ```

 ### 4. completion (Generate shell autocompletion scripts)

+> [!IMPORTANT]
+> - "Note: The completion feature is currently under development and not yet functional."
+> - "⚠️ Completion support is a work in progress.
+This command is included for future use but does not work yet."

 Generate autocompletion scripts for Bash, Zsh, Fish, or PowerShell.
 This improves usability by enabling tab-completion for commands and flags.
 Usage: